JoshDoug/Notes/Haskell/Haskell-Basics.md

 * Calling the function with parameters: `add 12 4` which returns `16`
 * Add a type signature before the declaration: `add :: Int -> Int -> Int` - not sure why this is important?

+A second example:

+A functin that doubles a number: `doubleMe x = x + x`, so the name is `doubleMe`, the first (and in this case only) paramater, `x`, is specified after the name and before the equals, and the logic of the function is specified after the equals (`x + x`).

 Types

 Partial functions - Return a value or an error?